 First, soak the garment in cold water for at least 15 minutes.
 After it’s soaked through, use a soft brush to scrub away as much of the formula as possible.
 If the stain persists, treat with soda crystals, following the steps from #1 above.

 Since most baby formulas consist primarily of milk, their stains are animal-based—meaning they are high in protein and need to be treated with a stain remover that uses an enzyme called protease.
+Find out more about the different types of formula from NHS.

 If possible, deal with the spit-up immediately by blotting it.
 If you can’t get around to it till later, when the stain is dry, try to remove any crusty bits with a soft brush.